MarkIsTheBest/Nikki-25/README.md

     - Support for USB connected UVC webcams.
     - Refactored optimized Blocks Vuforia code to support Rover Ruckus image targets.
     - Added programming blocks to support PIDF (proportional, integral, derivative and feed forward) motor control.
-    - Added formatting options (under Telemetry and Miscellaneous categories) so user can set how many decimal places to display a numerical value.
+    - Added formatting options (under Debug.INSTANCE and Miscellaneous categories) so user can set how many decimal places to display a numerical value.
     - Support to play audio files (which are uploaded through Blocks web interface) on Driver Station in addition to the Robot Controller.
     - Fixed bug with Download Image of Blocks feature.
     - Support for REV Robotics Blinkin LED Controller.